Sh4dwDev/Sh4dwDev/README.md

 ## Interests

+- Software development
+- Web development
+- Game development
 - Gaming
 - IT and technology
-- Web development
-- Game development
-- Software development

 ## Goals

-My goal is to become a better developer by building real projects, learning from mistakes, and improving consistently.
+My goal is to keep improving as a developer by building real projects, learning new technologies, and getting better at solving problems.

-I’m still learning.
+I’m still learning, but I’m always building.